 The Barrio Logan neighborhood in San Diego recently celebrated the completion of Mercado del Barrio, a mixed-use building project consisting of affordable housing and retail space—including the neighborhood’s first grocery store.
 The Estrella del Mercado Apartments provide affordable rent to a neighborhood that has recently undergone gentrification.

-Mercado del Barrio with Robert Chavez (c) formerly
+of the Mercado del Barrio with Robert Chavez (c)

 FEELS LIKE HOME AGAIN

 San Diego mayor Jerry Saunders spoke at the opening ceremony and praised the completed work, which provides 92 additional housing units to the neighborhood, and employed 400 construction and consulting jobs to San Diegans throughout the duration of the project.

 “This represents a triumph for so many people who worked so hard to see this project come to completion,” said Saunders.
 “Mixed-use projects like the Mercado provide the residents with a safe and permanent place to live and greater access to services and retail."

 The Barrio neighborhood is located on the edge of downtown San Diego and the I-5 serves as its northern border.
 The San Diego housing commission invested $7 million to acquire the land for the apartments and provided a loan toward the $43 million development as part of a larger urban revitalization effort.
 The PCL project team began construction in March 2011, but city officials have been planning and advocating for the Mercado del Barrio redevelopment project for 20 years.